zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 Failure at any phase requires abort procedures specific to that phase.

 **CRITICAL:** Abort during Phase 1 can return you to origin.
 Once Phase 1 completes (full decoupling), origin is LOST.
-Abort then means finding ANY downstream target—you cannot go back.
+Abort then means finding ANY downstream target, you cannot go back.

 ---